tdewolff/parse/README.md

 [![GoDoc](http://godoc.org/github.com/tdewolff/parse/css?status.svg)](http://godoc.org/github.com/tdewolff/parse/css)

 # CSS
 This package is a CSS3 tokenizer and parser written in [Go][1].
-The tokenizer follows the specification at [CSS Syntax Module Level 3](http://www.w3.org/TR/css-syntax-3/).
-It takes an io.Reader and converts it into tokens until the EOF.
-The parser does not follow the CSS3 specifications because the documentation is subpar or lacking.
-The parser returns a parse tree of the full io.Reader input stream.
+Both follow the specification at [CSS Syntax Module Level 3](http://www.w3.org/TR/css-syntax-3/).
+The tokenizer takes an io.Reader and converts it into tokens until the EOF.
+The parser returns a parse tree of the full io.Reader input stream, but the low-level `Next` function can be used for stream parsing to returns grammar units until the EOF.

 ## Installation
 Run the following command